So you have been working out but you’re somehow tired of your Beyoncé-Rihanna-Arcade Fire-YouNameIt playlist and have no idea what to listen to next?

 In Holst’s suite, Mars envisioned as the bringer of war, and, as such, this piece is utterly…martial.
 He achieved this effect with a principal theme in triads moving by chromatic steps but without any harmonic purpose, a secondary theme where the tenor tuba alternates with trumpets and, most importantly, a steady rhythm, achieved with five beats relentlessly hammered out, which will help you keep a steady pace especially if you are engaged in some cardio activity.

 Imagine a rocky mountaintop, with scattered stormy clouds and four fully-armored valkyries waiting to perform their duty— transporting fallen heroes to Valhalla.
-The piece is in 3 time, its tempo is “moderate” and the swelling mass of strings at the beginning prepare us for the main theme, whose strong brass parts provide a very martial feel.
+The piece is in 3 times, its tempo is “moderate” and the swelling mass of strings at the beginning prepare us for the main theme, whose strong brass parts provide a very martial feel.
 When you work out, you definitely want to feel like a warrior riding to battle.
-Apparently, however, it’s not safe to listen to it while driving a car
+Apparently, however, it’s not safe to listen to it while driving a car.

 Another martial theme, but, guess what, working out means discipline, and there is nothing better than a little bit of militärmusik for that very purpose.
 The older folk song the March was based on, known as “Alter Tanz aus Wien”, was originally in 3/4 time and, when a victorious Radetzky came back to Vienna victorious from the battle of Custoza in 1848, the soldiers were singing that tune.
 As the story goes, Johann Strauss heard the singing, incorporated the melody, and converted it to 2/4 time.
 Tradition demands quiet rhythmic lapping on the first iteration of the melody, while the second iteration calls for a boastful, thunderous clapping—just imagine someone cheering you in an arena as you’re running to the finish line.